 #6 The Power of a Smile

-There is something called the Facial Feedback Hypothesis which explains that when we make an expression it taps into our emotional response as well.
+The Facial Feedback Hypothesis explains that when we make an expression it taps into our emotional response as well.
 This means that if you smile for long enough you can begin to feel happier, if you frown for long enough you will begin to feel sad, etc. Too often our minds will work against us and tell us we aren’t special, strong, beautiful, or influential.
 Combat that negative thinking by taking the time to look at yourself in the mirror, make the biggest smile you can make, and tell yourself positive things.

 SUPER TIP: The study of mirror neurons has helped us to also understand that we match the expression we see on people.
 Next time you see someone, smile, and it may make their day a little better too.